Lipen/discrete-math-course/typst/lec-relations.typ

 #example[
   _Lexicographic order_ on strings $A^n$ (like dictionary order) is a *total order*.

+  *Verification:*
+  - *Reflexive:* $s lexleq s$ for all strings $s$ #YES
+    - A string is lexicographically equal to itself
+  - *Antisymmetric:* If $s lexleq t$ and $t lexleq s$, then $s = t$ #YES
+    - If $s$ comes before or equals $t$ AND $t$ comes before or equals $s$, then $s = t$
+  - *Transitive:* If $s lexleq t$ and $t lexleq u$, then $s lexleq u$ #YES
+    - Lexicographic comparison preserves transitivity through character-by-character comparison
+  - *Connected:* For any strings $s, t$, either $s lexleq t$ or $t lexleq s$ #YES
+    - We can always compare strings lexicographically by comparing character by character

-  For binary strings of length 2: $00 < 01 < 10 < 11$
+  For binary strings of length 2: $00 lexlt 01 lexlt 10 lexlt 11$

-  This extends the order on individual characters to entire strings:
+  // *Lexicographic Comparison Algorithm:*
-  - Compare strings character by character from left to right
+  // - Compare strings character by character from left to right
-  - The first differing position determines the order
+  // - The first differing position determines the order
-  - If one string is a prefix of another, the shorter one comes first
+  // - If one string is a prefix of another, the shorter one comes first

-  *Key property:*
-  Every pair of strings is comparable, making this a total order.
+  *Key property:* Every pair of strings is comparable, making this a total order.
 ]

 // TODO: strict orders!